namdev-rathod/DevOps-Projects/AWS/Website-Hosting-With-Secure-S3-CloudFront/README.md

  # CDK Code To Create Above mentioned all the required teck stack
  >  **If you don't know CDK - Follow this playlist** https://www.youtube.com/playlist?list=PLqdbsgoG9hwWYlNvMJmt6rLQXaM6MoEAh

+ - Find below CDK Code For This Setup

 ```
 import * as cdk from 'aws-cdk-lib';
 import { Construct } from 'constructs';